southhamGIS/ACU/README.md

 # ACU

 ACU
-This research introduces a flexible and efficient Environmental map service access control model, a novel method to connecting users, units, and Environmental data, based on their affiliations.
+This research introduces A flexible and efficient  model for environmental monitoring data, a novel model to connecting users, units, and Environmental data, based on their affiliations.

 Description of the document: mainly used to build the relationship between different levels of units, and through the algorithm in accordance with the different rights of the unit and user requirements to filter specific units or specific data.